 Once in a lifetime of every photographer comes a time when they wish their camera had a little more reach and that wide angle and normal focal length lenses just don’t cut it anymore.
 DSLR and mirrorless owners can solve that problem with ease but to a certain extent.
 You can get a 300mm lens for not much money these days, but going any further than that does require a lot more money and that’s stopped being an option for a lot of people.
 Professional photographers will find a way to get hold of those lenses, but average users often can’t afford that luxury.

 This is where compact or bridge cameras come into place, as they do offer that extra reach, but without the cost that’s out of reach for many people.
 They often have the caveat of not having the image quality you would expect from a mirrorless or camera or a DSLR, but that’s something that many people can easily live with just to get that extra zoom capability.
-Today, one have one of those cameras at hand and it’s the Canon SX50 HS.
-While not being a new camera anymore, it still one of Canon’s best offering in this class of cameras.
-Let’s see if it still has enough in it to became a viable choice for today’s photographers and compete with some modern cameras on the market.
+Today, they have one of those cameras at hand and it’s the Canon SX50 HS.
+While not being a new camera anymore, it is still one of Canon’s best offering in this class of cameras.
+Let’s see if it still has enough in it to become a viable choice for today’s photographers and compete with some modern cameras like Canon Powershot G9X on the market.
+Read here to find more of Canon’s best camera.

 If one thing can be said about the SX50’s body right away, it’s that it sports a really solidly built body.
 It’s based around a metal chassis covered in sturdy feeling plastic shell.
 It’s also a hefty camera with a weight of 595 grams.
 In the hand, it feels just like your traditional entry-level DSLR and it’s not a bad thing since it’s quite easy to hold and there is just the right amount of balance between the body and that large zoom lens.
 The grip is also sufficiently deep and there is also a slightly recessed and textured thumb rest that also helps with holding such a big camera.
 While we compare it to a DSLR, it’s time to see if they are also comparable in a number of manual controls and their positioning.